Inbox

 Users can interact with notifications by adding them to their favorites, expanding a notification if it has additional details, or marking all notifications as read.

-Inbox template
+## Inbox template

 From the operator's perspective, every notification can have the following attributes

-• Title - a short subject for the notification
+* Title - a short subject for the notification

-• Body - a short presentation of the notification
+* Body - a short presentation of the notification

-• Rich body - is an extended presentation of the notification with support of the HTML formatting
+* Rich body - is an extended presentation of the notification with support of the HTML formatting

-• Icon - for the visual representation of the inbox notification
+* Icon - for the visual representation of the inbox notification

-• Deep link or URL - to direct the user when he is clicking on the inbox
+* Deep link or URL - to direct the user when he is clicking on the inbox

-• Inbox message with a rich body - has an additional rich body, clicking on such message will open the Inbox widget with the latest notification in focus and with an expanded rich body.
+* Inbox message with a rich body - has an additional rich body, clicking on such a message will open the Inbox widget with the latest notification in focus and with an expanded rich body.
 Deep links or URLs for this type of notification should be set inside the HTML of the rich body.

 There is a set of additional configurations for the Inbox notifications:

-• For how long the inbox message will stay on the screen when sent to the user, the default value is 7 seconds and can be adjusted for each inbox template
+* For how long the inbox message will stay on the screen when sent to the user, the default value is 7 seconds, and can be adjusted for each inbox template

-• For the "Inbox widget", you can define how it can be closed - either by clicking on the "X" icon inside the inbox widget or, additionally by clicking outside of the widget
+* For the "Inbox widget", you can define how it can be closed - either by clicking on the "X" icon inside the inbox widget or, additionally, by clicking outside of the widget

-Inbox message lifecycle
+## Inbox message lifecycle

-• The message is created as part of the Journey or Scheduled campaign
+* The message is created as part of the Journey or Scheduled campaign

-• If the user is online, it will be delivered to him, otherwise, it will stay in the delivery pool for the period specified by the operator (20 seconds by default)
+* If the user is online, it will be delivered to him; otherwise, it will stay in the delivery pool for the period specified by the operator (20 seconds by default)

 **Caps impact**

-If they are set up and reached, then the "Simple inbox message" will not be shown to the end-user, but the message will be still available in the history of the inbox for a particular user.
+If they are set up and reached, then the "Simple inbox message" will not be shown to the end-user, but the message will still be available in the history of the inbox for a particular user.

-Sending inbox messages through the API
+## Sending inbox messages through the API

 curl --request POST \